In the New Testament, the word stenographer (or stenography) does not occur. How do we know they were at work in Jesus’s ministry?

 In each of the four Gospels there are long orations of Jesus.
 We know he spoke in Greek (see a future blog), and there was only one way in this language to preserve orations: stenography.
 An oration is not the same as a dictation to a secretary.
 Orations in public could only be preserved by means of stenography (Seneca).
 It was the only tool that was in use in the Roman Empire for this purpose.
 It had been developed exclusively for it.
 And in the first century it was practiced in the lower social layers of society: slaves and ordinary people, who were trained in the new art of writing (Plutarch).

 More than 600 times it is mentioned in the Gospels: Jesus said … How is it possible, for Heaven’s sake, that theologians have cast doubts on Jesus’s sayings for centuries until today, with their claim of the oral tradition behind the Gospels?
 And without any sound proof for it!
-There is a better story to tell, the story of Documentation during Jesus’s ministry.
+There is a better story to tell, the story of Documentation within Jesus’ ministry.

 And yet, ordinary Christians have always believed.
-Their experience was and is the power of Jesus’s words.
+Their experience was and is the power of Jesus’ words.
 Their simple creed was and is: Listening to his words, is listening to Him.